kat-lakomska/SML209/index.md

   </p>
   <div style="clear:both;"> </div>
  <dt>Page 6: Music Section</dt>
    <dd> This page focuses on improving your listening skills.
-It provides you with two common Polish songs, their lyrics and English translations, as well as games and the quiz designed to test your progress. </dd>
+It provides you with two common Polish songs, their lyrics and English translations, as well as games and a quiz designed to test your progress. </dd>
     <p>
   <a style="float:right;" href="page6.html" class="btn2">See Page 6</a>
   </p>